Assistant Secretary of the Air Force (Financial Management & Comptroller): Subordinates

-The Assistant Secretary of the Air Force (Financial Management and Comptroller) also oversees the Air Force Financial Services Center, the Air Force Cost Analysis Agency, and the Financial Management Center of Expertise.
+The assistant secretary of the air force (financial management and comptroller) also oversees the Air Force Financial Services Center and the Financial Management Center of Expertise.

-List of Assistant Secretaries of the Air Force (Financial Management & Comptroller)
+List of assistant secretaries of the air force (financial management & comptroller)

 The first three appointees served as Assistant Secretary of the Air Force (Management).
 That office was re-designated as Assistant Secretary of the Air Force (Financial Management and Comptroller) on 1 August 1954.
 The office of the Assistant Secretary of the Air Force (Financial Management and Comptroller) was disbanded on 27 March 1987.
 At that time, all Air Force financial management functions were consolidated under the Air Force Comptroller (a military position filled by a lieutenant general).
 The office of the Air Force Comptroller was disbanded on 1 July 1989 when the position of Assistant Secretary of the Air Force (Financial Management and Comptroller) was re-established.
 Since that date, all Air Force financial management and comptroller functions have been directed by a presidentially appointed assistant secretary.